jbaker8935/switcheroo/design.md

   host-callable getters for debugging.
 - Exposes helpers for inevitability analysis so host tests can flag positions where every reply grants the opponent an immediate win.
+- Tags immediate-loss candidates during evaluation so the normal selector refuses them while the blunder pipeline can still purposefully choose them when the configured probability hits.
 - Supports optional blunder behaviour controlled by configuration: Learning and Easy difficulties can intentionally allow an opponent immediate win, while Standard can allow an opponent forcing line.
 A per-turn percentage